neckoluck/CBT/README.md

-Computer-Based Testing (CBT) System for Polytechnic Admission
+Computer-Based Testing (CBT) System for Polytechnic Student Admission

 Description
-This project presents a web-based Computer-Based Testing (CBT) system designed to support admission examinations at State Polytechnics in Indonesia (c.q.
+This project presents a web-based Computer-Based Testing (CBT) system designed to support student admission examinations at State Polytechnics in Indonesia (c.q.
 State Polytechnic of Kupang).
 The system adopts a modular three-layered architecture (frontend, backend, database) optimized for scalability, reliability, and user experience.
 The platform integrates role-based access for Examinees, Proctors, and Administrators, streamlining the entire examination workflow from question management and session control to real-time answer submission and result reporting.